evollu/react-native-fcm/README.md

             group: "group",                                     // Android only
             my_custom_data:'my_custom_field_value',             // extra data you want to throw
-            lights: true,                                       // Android only, LED blinking (default false) });
+            lights: true,                                       // Android only, LED blinking (default false) show_in_foreground                                  // notification when app is in foreground (local & remote) });

         FCM.scheduleLocalNotification({